JupyterHub Basics

 • /tmp — temporary storage, cleared on restart.
 Do not store important work here.

-Writing to the shared volume is possible by uploading to the Azure storage account.
-A link will be provided to you by ZI.
+Writing to the shared volume (/home/shared) is possible by uploading to the shared-materials container (jupyterhub) in the Azure storage account — this is a different container from the one holding user home directories (jupyterhub-homes).
+A usage guide for this will be provided to you by ZI.

 UZH ZI Cloud —